American Journal of Enology and Viticulture

 Enology Editor: Linda Bisson, University of California, Davis

-Impact Factor: 2.63 (Based on 2021 Journal Citation Reports by Thomson Reuters.)
+Impact Factor: 2.2 (Based on 2023 metrics from the Clarivate Journal Citation Reports 2024.)

-The American Journal of Enology and Viticulture (AJEV), published quarterly, is an official journal of the American Society for Enology and Viticulture (ASEV) and is the premier journal in the English language dedicated to scientific research on winemaking and grapegrowing.
-AJEV publishes full-length research papers, literature reviews, research notes, and technical briefs on various aspects of enology and viticulture, including wine chemistry, sensory science, process engineering, wine quality assessments, microbiology, methods development, plant pathogenesis, diseases and pests of grape, rootstock and clonal evaluation, effect of field practices, and grape genetics and breeding.
+First published in 1950, the American Journal of Enology and Viticulture (AJEV), is the official journal of the American Society for Enology and Viticulture (ASEV) and is dedicated to scientific research on winemaking and grapegrowing.
+With new content available on a continuous basis, AJEV publishes full-length research reports, reviews, insights, technical reports, and letters on various aspects of enology and viticulture, including wine chemistry, sensory science, process engineering, wine quality assessments, microbiology, methods development, plant pathogenesis, diseases and pests of grape, rootstock and clonal evaluation, effect of field practices, and grape genetics and breeding.
 All papers are peer reviewed, and authorship of papers is not limited to members of ASEV.
 The science editor, along with the viticulture, enology, and associate editors, are drawn from academic and research institutions worldwide and guide the content of the Journal.
+Each year a committee of ASEV members selects one enology and one viticulture paper for the "best paper" awards, which include $2000 US for the authors of each paper.
+These papers are free-to-access on the AJEV website.

 American Journal of Enology and Viticulture Associate Editors